 Please note that no further bibliometric information shall be stated in the application.

 Letter of support

-- A description of the applicant’s scientific independence
+- the applicant’s scientific independence

 Commitment of the hosting department